Ngorongoro Karatu Area Travel Guide

 Accommodation and park fees within the Ngorongoro Conservation Area can be high.
 Just 20 km out of the park lies the bustling town of Karatu, surrounded by beautiful coffee plantations.
 It is here that comfortable, affordable accommodation in spectacular settings can be found.
-The area has easy access to Ngorongoro, with its breath-taking scenery and teeming wildlife, especially at Ngorongoro Crater.
+The area enjoys easy access to Ngorongoro, with its breathtaking scenery and teeming wildlife, especially at Ngorongoro Crater.

-- ∞Easy access to the Ngorongoro Conservation Area and Crater
+- Easy access to the Ngorongoro Conservation Area and Ngorongoro Crater

-- ∞Plenty of energetic activities in and around Karatu, including walks, trekking and biking
+- Plenty of activities in and around Karatu, including tours, walks, trekking and biking

 The bustling town of Karatu lies about 20 km south of the gate into the Ngorongoro Conservation Area.
 From the gate, it is less than 10 km to the world-famous Ngorongoro Crater.
 Surrounding the town are well-established coffee plantations and forests, providing a spectacular setting for a wide array of accommodation.

 Many people opt to stay in this area rather than on the rim of the Ngorongoro Crater.
-Accommodation on the crater – and daily park fees for staying in Ngorongoro – may not fit into everybody's safari budget and the area outside the park offers up some beautiful, more affordable, alternatives.
+Accommodation at the crater and daily park fees for staying in Ngorongoro may not suit everybody's safari budget and the area outside the park offers some beautiful, more affordable alternatives.

-Ngorongoro Crater is up there on the Tanzanian ‘must see’ list.
-The biggest intact caldera (a ‘collapsed-in’ volcano) in the world, covering 260 km², this small area boasts an incredibly diverse array of habitats and huge numbers of animals, including the Big Five.
-This makes for incredible wildlife viewing opportunities.
+Ngorongoro Crater is up there on the Tanzanian must-see list.
+The biggest intact caldera (collapsed volcano) in the world covers 260 km² and boasts an incredibly diverse array of habitats that attract huge numbers of animals, including the Big Five.
+This makes for incredible wildlife viewing.

 - Visit nearby Ngorongoro Crater with its teeming wildlife